Rihay66/3Sisters-Documentation/Engine/Engine/src/Sprite Renderer.md

 ```
 #### static public: InitLine([[Shader]]&, glm::uvec2)
 * used to initialize line rendering and the pixel size of all line objects, the pixel size also affects quad wireframe objects
-* the width of lines by default is set to be 1, can be changed later, does also affects quad wireframe objects
+* the width of lines by default is set to be 1, can be changed later however does also affects quad wireframe objects and all lines being rendered
 * also when initializing the line renderer it allows for rendering quad wireframe objects
 * When calling this function again, it will give a warning that it has been already initialized
 ```cpp